-During the fall and spring semesters, eligible students may utilize a monthly payment plan for tuition.
+During the fall, spring, and summer terms, eligible students may utilize a monthly payment plan for tuition.
 Initially, the student pays one-third of the total tuition due plus all fees and signs a promissory note to pay the remaining balance in two consecutive monthly installments.